-Fig. 5: Maps of wind speed (a), modelled ice drift velocity (b) and modelled ocean current (c) overlaid by the corresponding wind speed vectors, ice drift velocity vectors and ocean current vectors on 8th July 2000 for CASE 1 to CASE 4.
+Fig. 6: Modelled ice drift velocity (left) and modelled ocean current (right) overlaid by the corresponding ice drift velocity vectors and ocean current vectors on 8th July 2000 for CASE 4.

-This is probably due to the fact that this parameter has a major influence only in areas of thick ice but rather not so much in regions covered by thin and broken ice cover (Kreysher et al., 2000).
-In contrast, an increasing of the R factor (CASE 4) leads, as expected, to larger ice drift velocities and hence to a greater polynya extent.
+This is probably due to the fact that this parameter has a major influence only in areas of thick ice but not so much in regions covered by thin and broken ice cover (Kreysher et al., 2000).

-453 3.2 Sensitivity to demarcation ice collection thickness
+454 3.2 Sensitivity to demarcation ice collection thickness

-While the dynamic behaviour of the consolidated ice is greatly determined by the ice rheology, the 454 interior of the polynya is affected by the new ice thickness parameterization.
-The new ice thickness 455 is controlled by the demarcation ice collection thickness parameter H in eq.
-(15) that is expressed as 456 a transition value between thin ice (open water) and thick ice (Hibler, 1979).
-It is as crucial an 457 element in sea ice models as the ice thickness collection depth in polynya flux models (Tear et al., 458 459 2003; Willmott et al., 2007) since it represents the thickness at which newly-formed ice in the polynya is transferred into thicker solid sea ice.
-Thereby, it affects sea ice thermodynamics, 460 lowering heat loss through thin ice inside the polynya and determining primarily the mean thickness 461 and sea ice concentration of newly formed ice (Hibler, 1979; Olason and Harms, 2010).
-462
+While the dynamic behaviour of the consolidated ice is greatly determined by the ice rheology, the 455 interior of the polynya is affected by the new ice thickness parameterization.
+The new ice thickness 456 is controlled by the demarcation ice collection thickness parameter H in eq.
+(15) that is expressed as 457 a transition value between thin ice (open water) and thick ice (Hibler, 1979).
+It is as crucial an 458 element in sea ice models as the ice thickness collection depth in polynya flux models (Tear et al., 459 2003; Willmott et al., 2007) since it represents the thickness at which newly-formed ice in the 460 polynya is transferred into thicker sea ice.
+Thereby, it affects sea ice thermodynamics, lowering heat 461 462 loss through thin ice inside the polynya and determining primarily the mean thickness and sea ice concentration of newly formed ice (Hibler, 1979; Olason and Harms, 2010).
+463